A1 = 4 levels with Inspire 1 = 96 hours

 Describe family members;

-Talk about professions;
+Talk about nationalities;

-Describe a person’s physical appearance and personality;
+Describe people’s appearance and personality;

 Grammar

-Masculine and feminine forms of adjectives;
+Masculine, feminine and plural forms of adjectives;

 A1.3 - Unités 5 & 6